Series: Tokumei Sentai Go-Busters

 , despite what this picture tells you.

-It will be adapted in 2015 as a part of Power Rangers Dino Charge
+It was reported that elements from this series will be used in 2015 in Power Rangers Dino Charge

 which will primarily use footage from the next Sentai